Young Entrepreneurs Accessing Formal Financial Services in Uganda: The Kimya Youth Forum - GOAL Global Skip to content

 About the Markets for Youth Programme

 GOAL is implementing the Markets for Youth Programme in partnership with the Mastercard Foundation.
-The five-year programme aims to enable 300,000 rural young women and men between 16-35 years to access dignified and fulfilling work.
+The five-year programme aims to enable 300,000 rural young women and men between 16-35 years to access dignified and fulfilling work by improving access to formal financial services.
 The programme works through private sector actors, including financial institutions like banks, input and output market actors, ICT solution providers, business development service providers and formal and informal training providers; Civil Society Organizations like Kabarole Research and Resource Center, and government institutions, including the District Local Government to achieve the following outcomes:

 • Increased access and utilization of financial services and products.